TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "So many people this year..."

 I couldn't quite tell how he was feeling.
-Was he pleased about so many people joining in with fasting?
+Was he pleased about how many people  were joining in with fasting?
 Or was he sad that his business was slower than usual?
 I think it was probably both.

 "Do you remember?" he asked.
 "Do you remember the first time you came to this cafe?"